 Many owners of the Microsoft Surface Book have been experiencing GPU problems for the past couple of months.
 For some strange reason, the computer is no longer detecting the GPU, and that’s never a good sign.
-The GPU inside of the Surface Book 2 comes from Nvidia, but strangely enough, neither Microsoft or Nvidia had any means at the time to get folks out of the problem, but things have since changed.
+The GPU inside of the Surface Book comes from NVIDIA.

 Surface Book not detecting NVIDIA Graphics Card

 If you face this issue, you need to first Update the system.
 You can download the latest update by going to Settings > Update & security > Windows Update.
 Finally, click on Check for updates and wait for everything to be downloaded and installed.
 You will be required to restart your computer.

 “When Surface updates are provided via the Windows Update service, they are delivered in stages to Surface customers.
 As a result, not every Surface will receive the update at the same time, but the update will be delivered to all devices.
 If you have not received the update, please manually check Windows Update later.”

 Once you have updated your Surface, do the following.

 Launch the Settings app by clicking on the Windows Key + I, then select System > Power & sleep.
 From here, you must scroll to “On battery power, turn off after” and “When plugged in, turn off after” and choose Never from the drop-down menu.